bytecodealliance/rustix/README.md

-`rsix`'s `*at` functions are similar to the [`openat`] crate, but `rsix` provides them as free functions rather than associated functions of a `Dir` type. `rsix`'s `cwd()` function exposes the special `AT_FDCWD` value in a safe way, so users don't need to open `.` to git a current-directory handle.
+`rsix`'s `*at` functions are similar to the [`openat`] crate, but `rsix` provides them as free functions rather than associated functions of a `Dir` type. `rsix`'s `cwd()` function exposes the special `AT_FDCWD` value in a safe way, so users don't need to open `.` to get a current-directory handle.

 `rsix`'s `openat2` function is similar to the [`openat2`] crate, but uses I/O safety types rather than `RawFd`. `rsix` does not provide dynamic feature